hoprnet/hoprnet/README.md

   --announce 				                          # announce the node to other nodes in the network and act as relay if publicly reachable
   --host "0.0.0.0:9091"   	                  # set IP and port of the P2P API to the container's external IP so it can be reached on your host
   --apiToken <MY_TOKEN>                       # specify password for accessing REST API(REQUIRED)
-  --environment monte_rosa                    # an environment is defined as a chain plus a number of deployed smart contract addresses to use on that chain
+  --network monte_rosa                        # an network is defined as a chain plus a number of deployed smart contract addresses to use on that chain
-                                              # each release has a default environment id set, but the user can override this value
+                                              # each release has a default network id set, but the user can override this value
-                                              # nodes from different environments are **not able** to communicate
+                                              # nodes from different networks are **not able** to communicate
 ```

 ### Using Docker Compose with extended HOPR node monitoring